 K-5 teachers, coaches, and other support staff benefit from thinking about how to best support mathematics learning for all students.

 Receive a certificate indicating 40 clock hours upon completion of the course.

-Apply for 3 graduate credits through Framingham State University, for an additional fee of $225 paid to FSU.
+3 graduate credits available through Framingham State University, for an additional fee of $225 paid to FSU.
 Information and applications are available the first week of the course.